A list of terms we often use and what they mean.

 The exclusive authority to administer and apply legislation.

 When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
+A medical panel consists of three specialist physicians, chosen for their expertise in dealing with the issues under review.
+The medical panel is selected by a medical panel commissioner.

 An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Appeals Commissioners for the Appeals Commission for Alberta Workers' Compensation.